 Go to main content.

 Helsinki Pedestrians' logo.
 A circle filled with red that has a cream-colored outline.
 Walking, cartoon legs come down from upper left.
-Inside the circle along the lower rim there is a text 'Jalankulkijat', which means pedestrians in Finnish.
+Inside the circle, along the lower rim, is a text 'Jalankulkijat', which means pedestrians in Finnish.

 New voice